nutsdb/nutsdb/README.md

 English | [简体中文](https://github.com/xujiajun/nutsdb/blob/master/README-CN.md)

+> This project is still in the experimental stage and has not passed the test of the actual production environment.
+Welcome to issue and contribute

 NutsDB is a simple, fast, embeddable and persistent key/value store written in pure Go.

 It supports fully serializable transactions and many data structures such as list、set、sorted set.
 All operations happen inside a Tx.
 Tx represents a transaction, which can be read-only or read-write.
 Read-only transactions can read values for a given bucket and given key or iterate over a set of key-value pairs.
 Read-write transactions can update and delete keys from the DB.